 - 6KU Aluminum Fixed Gear Single-Speed Fixie – A Full Black Bike Look if you want to be different!

 Regardless of how far you will be living on the college campus, I can assure you that 10-15 miles are easily doable and you will get fitter and stronger with each day.
-A bike can be useful for travel between classes too because some university campuses are very large.
+A bike can be useful for travel between classes too because some university campuses are enormous.

 What to consider when choosing the best bike for college.